Our Approach

 Tacora has a 3-year agreement with the Town of Wabush, whereby Tacora pays a grant-in-lieu of taxes to the town in the amount of $1.6 million per year.
 The agreement expires in 2022.

-In 2021, Tacora has donated to such groups as the Kids Club Indoor Playground, Menihek Nordic Ski Club, Encore Community Arts Association, Labrador West Salvation Army, Ronald McDonald House/Momma’s Dream Team, Wabush Fire Department, Labrador West Ground Search and Rescue, Ducks Unlimited and other non-profit organizations.
+Ā In 2021, TacoraĀ has donated to such groups as the Kids Club Indoor Playground, Menihek Nordic Ski Club, Encore Community Arts Association, Labrador West Salvation Army, Ronald McDonald House/Momma’s Dream Team, Wabush Fire Department, Labrador West Ground Search and Rescue, Ducks Unlimited and other non-profit organizations.

 Tacora is an active member of the Labrador West Chamber of Commerce.